Happy Birthday, Zara! 50 of Fashion and Design’s Most Famous Faces Come Together to Create a Limited Collection

 Can you recall a favorite Zara item or shopping memory?

-I love their home collection—I have a lamp from it that I use at home every day.
+I love its home collection—I have a Zara lamp that I use at home every day.
 That’s one of the reasons why I decided to design a chair.
-Also, I adored their collection with Vincent Van Duysen.
+Also, I adored the collection with Vincent Van Duysen.

 The Ludovic de Saint Sernin x Zara 50th Anniversary chair.
 Photo Courtesy of Zara